microsoft/OSPO/repository_cohorts/framework/docs/index.md

 ```
 --------------------------
-## What are repository cohorts and what problem do they solve?
+## What problems do repository cohorts solve?

 ### No wants to read 3,000 READMEs